Teaches: Company Team Choreography & Technique, Ballet, Pre-Pointe, Acro Jazz, Jazz Funk, Mom & Tots, Little Ballerinas, & Stretching And Conditioning

 Ms. Christina Hesslau is the Founder, Director and Lead Teacher of Spotlight Dance Academy of Chicago Ltd. She is a dance educator, choreographer and performer.
 She is also a current member of the NDEO (National Dance Education Organization).
 Ms. Christina graduated from Columbia College Chicago with a Bachelor of Arts in Dance and Business Management.
 Ms. Christina is qualified in diverse dance forms such as: Ballet, Modern, Lyrical, Jazz, Tap and varied Hip-Hop styles.

 Performance and Choreography Experience: Ms. Christina has varied performance experiences.
 She began her dance journey at a very young age and after being the Dance Team Captain at Ridgewood High School, Christina ventured out to John Robert Powers for dance, acting and singing education.
 Dancing under the direction of choreographer, Jeri Slaughter, in Las Vegas where she won the Top 10 Dancer Award at the iPOP Talent Convention.
-Ms. Christina performed in the, “Purple Reign” Performance and also performed as a back up dancer for Athena Jade at The Chicago Theater.
+In addition to recreational and competitive dance opportinites, Ms. Christina performed in numerous venues, Chicago Theater being one of them.
 She was a part of the UDA (Universal Dance Association) and also performed as an All American Dancer, performing in Chicago and in Rome.
 Ms. Christina has choreographed and performed in numerous Columbia College Chicago dance productions.
 She has also choreographed and danced in numerous filmed dance pieces with Iconic Arts and with Director Daniel Zúñiga.
-Ms. Christina is also a current Company Member of the, Femme Fatale Dance Company.
-In addition to being the lead dance instructor at SDA, she continues to practice her craft and enrich her professional dance experience with current choreographic and performance opportunities.
+Ms. Christina is a current Company Member of the, Femme Fatale Dance Company.
+In addition to being the lead dance instructor at Spotlight, she continues to practice her craft and enrich her professional dance experience with current choreographic and performance opportunities.

 Teaching Philosophy: As a dance educator, Ms. Christina believes that in a safe and fun learning environment, dance can reach the many hearts of her young students.
 With patience, determination, drive, the willingness to grow and of course, a passion for dance, anyone can become the dancer they aspire to be!
 With the proper training, knowledge, history and right amount of love, her students can soar and develop into beautiful and knowledgable dancers!